irajkumarr/job-seeker-application/README.md

 The **Job Seeker App** is designed to help job seekers find employment opportunities effortlessly.
 Browse job listings, apply directly, and stay updated on the latest openings.

+## 🌟 Why Choose Job Seeker App?
+- **Personalized Job Recommendations**: Tailored job suggestions based on your skills and preferences.
+- **Easy Application Process**: Apply to jobs with just a few taps.
+- **Secure & Private**: Your data is safe with us.

 ## 📲 Download the App
 Get the latest version of the app and start your job search today!